- Improve access and equity for underserved groups

 Communication Development Program (CDP)

 The Communication Development Program provides augmentative and alternative communication and computer access services for individuals living in Dane County, Wisconsin.
-Interdisciplinary services include direct outcome-focused evaluation and intervention, consultation, technical support, student training, and outreach.
+Interdisciplinary services include consultation, technical support, student training, and outreach.

 Community TIES Psychiatric Clinic

-TIES Clinic provides psychiatric care and consultation to individuals with developmental disabilities who are unable to obtain psychiatric care from other providers due to financial situation, behavioral issues, or medical complexity.
+TIES (Training, Intervention, and Evaluation Services) Clinic provides psychiatric care and consultation to individuals with developmental disabilities who are unable to obtain psychiatric care from other providers due to financial situation, behavioral issues, or medical complexity.
 Patients seen in the TIES clinic are also supported by the Community TIES Program.

 Crisis Response Program